damantimurmu/Task_1_Elevate_Labs/README.md

 # Task_1_Data_Cleaning_and_Preprocessing
 Elevate Labs: Data Analyst Internship

+- Objective: Clean and prepare a raw dataset
+- Tool Used: Microsoft Excel
 - Dataset Name: Medical Appointment No Shows
-- Tool Used: Microsoft Excel

 ## Summary of Changes